 Made for a reported $65 million (not including marketing and distribution expenses), the Lionsgate-distributed I, Frankenstein is surely not about to become a movie franchise.
 Directed by Stuart Beattie and starring Aaron Eckhart as the "I" of the title, I, Frankenstein collected a dismal $8.3 million from 2,753 North American theaters this weekend, January 24-26, 2014, according to studio estimates found at Box Office Mojo.
 The weekend's only new wide release in the United States and Canada, I, Frankenstein landed in sixth place on the domestic box office chart.

 I, Frankenstein, in fact, is the second major 2014 domestic box office bomb, following the $70 million-budgeted Renny Harlin-Kellan Lutz effort The Legend of Hercules, which debuted with $8.86 million at 2,104 locations a couple of weeks ago.
 To date, The Legend of Hercules has grossed an estimated $17.01 million; it'll likely end its domestic run with less than $20 million.
-Just as likely, I, Frankenstein, which has a 0% approval rating and 4.1/10 average among Rotten Tomatoes' top critics, will suffer the same ignominious box office fate.
+Just as likely, I, Frankenstein, which has a 0 percent approval rating and 4.1/10 average among Rotten Tomatoes' top critics, will suffer the same ignominious box office fate.

 Since neither movie is a sequel, international prospects don't look too promising either.
 Having said that, braindead 3D action fare usually finds lots of fans in certain markets.